yashsinha1611/sfdocs_Build_AI/Docusaurus/sf-documentation/docs/Integrations/nginx/nginx_kubernetes.md

-# Monitoring Nginx on Kubernetes
+# Monitoring Nginx in Kubernetes

 ## Overview